docker/compose/CONTRIBUTING.md

 guidelines for the community as a whole:

-* Be nice: Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
+* Be nice: Be courteous, respectful and polite to fellow community members: no regional, racial, gender or other abuse will be tolerated.
 We like nice people way better than mean ones!

 * Encourage diversity and participation: Make everyone in our community feel